 I’m a bit surprised that kayak.com didn’t rank higher on this list.
 As a travel metasearch engine and fare aggregator, KAYAK allows you to search hundreds of websites at the same time.
-Since many of the website featured on this list are partners, you could just check KAYAK for your travel needs instead of looking at multiple sites.
+Since many of the websites featured on this list are partners, you could just check KAYAK for your travel needs instead of looking at multiple sites.
 One feature I love about KAYAK is their price alerts since it keeps me updated on any price changes.
 If you know how to use KAYAK properly, there are a lot of ways to find cheap flights.
 I personally prefer KAYAK a bit more than skyscanner since their site is just more user friendly.

 If you’re looking for a cheap all-inclusive getaway, there’s a good chance you’ve checked out sunwing.ca.
 They’ve got exclusive deals on many resorts so you can find some pretty good deals, especially if you’re flying last minute.
 Sunwing also offers seasonal flights to destinations in Canada, the U.S., and Europe.
 Note that the lowest prices offered are only possible because Sunwing is a budget airline.
 Getting the cheapest flights is often a goal for many people, but sometimes it’s worth paying more for a more reliable service.